joachim-gassen/ExPanDaR/cran-comments.md

 ## R CMD check results

 0 errors | 0 warnings | 1 note
-* checking installed package size ...
-NOTE installed size is  5.9Mb sub-directories of 1Mb or more: data   2.9Mb doc    2.8Mb

-  Both directories are below the size threshold of 5 MB as stated in the CRAN Repository Policy

 * This is a new submission.

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Reduced the amount of data and the quality of the jpgs in the vognettes so that the total size of the source tar ball is below 5 MB

+* Rewritten the DESCRIPTION file to avoid redundancies

+* Put all references to software in the DESCRIPTION file in single quotes